thinkcompany/code-challenges/README.md

 # Hummer Landing Page

 This is a simple mock fare calculator for the train system surrounding the Philadelphia-metro area.
-It's built with the React library for a few reasons, but mainly because it is scalable, responsive and fast and, perhaps most importantly, it is surrounded by a huge (and growing) ecosystem, making the application's potential limitless.
+The main highlights of the application are that:
+1. It parses JSON data from a local JSON file containing the fare information
+2. It uses Hooks to filter through and sort the data
+3. A simple, straightforward, styled UI

 ## Instructions for use